kitnato/neverquest/source/data/manual.md

 #### Armor

 Armor provides [protection](#protection), but is burdensome.
 This burden is paid in stamina whenever you are struck or when [dodging](#dodge-chance).
-When receiving damage, if the armor has [thorns](#gems), then that damage is simultaneously inflicted upon the attacker.
+When receiving damage, if the armor has [thorns](#gems), then that damage is simultaneously inflicted upon the monster.

 Each of the following armor classes increases the protection value for certain tradeoffs.